tybottorff/bottorffdocs/notes/literature_notes.md

  - no differences in mucosal Tregs between ICB drugs and IBD
  - higher numbers of activated ICOS<sup>+</sup> CD4 Ts in CTLA-4 blockade colitis vs. IBD
 # Comparative analyses of CDR3 regions in paired human αβ CD8 T cells
- - CDR3 length among paired αβ TCRs had a fairly narrow distribution due to random assortment of CDR3 length in alpha and beta chains
+ - CDR3 length among paired αβ TCRs had a fairly narrow distribution due to random assortment of CDR3 length in α and β chains
  - nucleotide deletions among CDR3 regions were positively correlated with insertions in both α and β TCRs
  - CDR3 loops of both α and β chains contained an abundance of charged/polar residues and the CDR3 base regions contained a conserved motif
  - the occurrence of Gly was CDR3 length‐ and position‐dependent in both chains, whereas the frequency of Ser at positions 106 and 107 was positively correlated with CDR3 length in TCR β